La qualité des Oméga 3 : Indice TOTOX et autres critères

 1. Essential: DHA content

-DHA is the form of Omega most difficult to synthesize by the body , even when intakes of 'basic' Omega 3 ALA (alpha-linolenic acid) are satisfactory.
+DHA is the form of Omega that is most difficult for the body to synthesize , even when the intake of 'basic' Omega 3 ALA (alpha-linolenic acid) is satisfactory.

-We consider that 10% of these ALA will be transformed into EPA and only 1% into DHA (on average).
-Knowing that it is necessary to provide the body with 250 mg of DHA/day, this would require consuming 25 g of Omega 3 ALA per day, i.e. daily quantities of oil rich in Omega 3 (rapeseed, nuts) greater than 50 grams (and even double if we take into account their possible oxidation!).
+It is considered that 10% of these ALAs will be transformed into EPA and only 1% into DHA (on average).
+Knowing that the body needs to be supplied with 250 mg of DHA/day, this would require consuming 25 g of Omega 3 ALA per day, i.e. daily quantities of oil rich in Omega 3 (rapeseed, walnuts) exceeding 50 grams (and even double if we take into account their possible oxidation!).

-Apart from frequent consumption of fatty fish, DHA must be provided with supplements, with a specified and significant content (order of magnitude: 250 mg/capsule).
+Apart from frequent consumption of oily fish, DHA must be provided with supplements, with a specified and significant content (order of magnitude: 250 mg/capsule).

 2° Ethics and the intrinsic quality of oils: an interesting convergence

-Oils from fish or krill must undergo a filtration and refining process to rid them of pollutants and in particular heavy metals resulting from sea pollution.
+Oils from fish or krill must undergo a filtration and refining process to remove pollutants, particularly heavy metals resulting from marine pollution.

-Algae oils cultivated in a controlled environment are free from these original pollutions and make it possible to obtain a DHA concentration equivalent to the best fish oils with gentler extraction and refining processes (therefore less oxidizing); Algae oils come from a sustainable production process, controlled in terms of biological quality and without impact on marine fauna = a significant double advantage.
+Algae oils grown in a controlled environment are free from these original pollutions and allow us to obtain a DHA concentration equivalent to the best fish oils with gentler extraction and refining processes (therefore less oxidizing); Algae oils come from a sustainable production process, controlled in terms of biological quality and without impact on marine fauna = a significant double advantage.

-Other vegetable oils rich in Omega 3 (rapeseed, walnut, flax, chia, etc.) do not contain DHA in significant proportions and are therefore of no interest in supplementation: they must be used as a basis in the daily diet to salads and other cold uses, to cover ALA/EPA needs.
+Other vegetable oils rich in Omega 3 (rapeseed, walnut, flax, chia, etc.) do not contain DHA in significant proportions and are therefore of no interest as supplements: they must be used as a base in everyday food for salads and other cold uses, to cover ALA/EPA requirements.

-3° Omega 3 in soft capsule rather than liquid
+3° Omega 3 in soft capsules rather than liquid

-Encapsulation is the best way to preserve DHA-rich oil from oxidation.
+Encapsulation is the best way to protect DHA-rich oil from oxidation.

-Even for edible oils rich in Omega 3, obviously available in bulk, we recommend: small packages (representing less than a month of consumption), in opaque bottles and stored in the dark at room temperature.
+Even for edible oils rich in Omega 3, obviously available in bulk, we recommend: small packages (representing less than a month's consumption), in an opaque bottle and stored in the dark at room temperature.

-4° Be wary of unusual prices and poorly identified origins
+4° Be wary of outsized prices and poorly identified origins

-The application of all the qualitative rules set out above requires sophisticated production processes and controls which obviously have a significant cost, particularly when carried out in Europe.
+The application of all the qualitative rules set out above requires sophisticated production and control processes which obviously have a significant cost, particularly when carried out in Europe.

-Apart from special promotions, very cheap products or products of poorly defined origin may prove to be very inconsistent with the promises made by their seller.
+Outside of special promotions, very cheap products or those of unclear origin may turn out to be very inconsistent with the promises made by their seller.

-If in doubt: ask the seller for certification of the declaration from the DGCCRF, obligatory for marketing a food supplement in France, this is a first precaution.
+In case of doubt: ask the seller for proof of declaration to the DGCCRF, which is mandatory for marketing a food supplement in France; this is a first precaution.

 Our Omega 3 DHA supplement:

-For information, for our Argalys Essentiels Omega 3 DHA supplement:
+For your information, for our Omega 3 DHA Argalys Essentiels supplement:

 • Measurement carried out in May 2020, laboratory in France, ISO 22000 certified